 Witness difficulties?
 Is your witness incomprehensible?
 Does he need an interpreter?
 Is he a sanctimonious jerk?
 Does he have any character traits that will prevent the jury from listening to his story?

 Societal expectations?
 Just because a landlord is legally entitled to evict a family on Christmas Eve doesn’t mean the jury is going to approve of his actions.
-There may not be any duty to be a Good Samaritan, but will your jury understand?
+There are multiple laws and associations (AAOA, for example) in place which might help landlords find the right tenants for their property along with the necessary checks – but those would only come in handy in the aforementioned situations where the tenant might have had a breach in conduct or rules of the living space.
+Honestly speaking, there may not be any duty to be a Good Samaritan, but will your jury understand?
 Even if your case is legally viable, does it fly in the face of societal expectations?
 Will you need to overcome jurors’ negative emotional feelings?

 Question #3: “What scares you the most about your case?”